romfelt/ngbt/README.md

-# NGBT - Nintendo Gameboy Tetris
+# NGBT - Nintendo Game Boy Tetris

 NGBT is a Nintendo Game Boy Tetris clone written in JavaScript.
-A playable version is available at http://romfelt.se/ngbt.html.
+The game engine is configurable and can be re-used separetely to create a Tetris with any kind of look and feel.

+A playable version of NGBT is available at http://romfelt.se/ngbt.html.
 For a more complex game try http://romfelt.se/multris.html.

 Have fun!